cajuinasaogeraldo/sveltia-cms/README.md

    - The `127.0.0.1` addresses can also be used instead of `localhost`.
    - If your CMS instance is not located under `/admin/`, use the appropriate path.
    - Other Chromium-based browsers may also work.
 Brave user?
 [See below](#enabling-local-development-in-brave).
-1. Click “Work with Local Repository” and select the project’s root directory once prompted.
+1. Click "Work with Local Repository” and select the project’s root directory once prompted.
-   - If you get an error saying “not a repository root directory”, make sure you’ve turned the folder into a repository with either a CUI ([`git init`](https://github.com/git-guides/git-init)) or GUI, and the hidden `.git` folder exists.
+   - If you get an error saying "not a repository root directory”, make sure you’ve turned the folder into a repository with either a CUI ([`git init`](https://github.com/git-guides/git-init)) or GUI, and the hidden `.git` folder exists.
-   - If you’re using Windows Subsystem for Linux (WSL), you may get an error saying “Can’t open this folder because it contains system files.”
+   - If you’re using Windows Subsystem for Linux (WSL), you may get an error saying "Can’t open this folder because it contains system files.”
 This is due to a limitation in the browser, and you can try some workarounds mentioned in [this issue](https://github.com/coder/code-server/issues/4646) and [this thread](https://github.com/sveltia/sveltia-cms/discussions/101).
 1. Edit your content normally using the CMS.
 All changes are made to local files.
 1. Use `git diff` or a GUI like [GitHub Desktop](https://desktop.github.com/) to see if the produced changes look good.
    - GitHub Desktop can be used for any repository, not just GitHub-hosted ones.